-is a 1977 novel written by Toni Morrison
+Song of Solomon is a 1977 novel written by Toni Morrison.

 This story provides examples of:

-- Birth/Death Juxtaposition: The story begins with a man named Robert Smith on the roof of the hospital, falling to his death as he attempts to fly with a suit he has created.
-One of the women in the crowd of onlookers goes into labor, and the next day gives birth to the protagonist, Milkman, becomes the first black child born in that same hospital.
+- Birth-Death Juxtaposition: The story begins with a man named Robert Smith on the roof of the hospital, falling to his death as he attempts to fly with a suit he has created.
+One of the women in the crowd of onlookers goes into labor, and the next day gives birth to the protagonist, Milkman, the first black child born in that same hospital.
 He then grows up and learns to fly himself.
-Sort of/maybe.
+Maybe.

 - Dead Person Conversation: Pilate has constant communication with the ghost of her dead father.